Runway Vertical supporting Storm Riders, a local teenage rock band in Ibiza - February 2020 (Pic by Ryan Koriya)

 Plus there's nothing worse for independent artists to see their friends and family sharing 'shock factor' viral videos of terrible singers or successful major artists while their own posts go un-shared.
 Especially if their content is actually good.

 Spend money on them!
-Pay for gig tickets, buy/stream their music and purchase their merchandise.
+Pay for gig tickets (in person or live streams), buy/stream their music and purchase their merchandise.

 (Asking to be on the free guest list for every show is just keeping the artist broke and dooming them to the underground scene for years to come).